 All Armstrong hand-scraped laminate flooring is 12mm thick for solid footing and long wear.

 Best used: This flooring is very traditional and looks great in homes with architecture and décor that is traditional, country, Old World and rustic.
 It's a popular choice in vacation homes in the woods, cabins and man-caves.

 Armstrong Stones & Naturals Laminate Flooring

 Not all laminate flooring manufacturers offer stone and tile looks.
 You won't find them in Pergo or Shaw, for example.

 There are 20+ options in Stones & Naturals.
 The tiles are large, either 11" or 16" wide.
 All are 48" long.
 The flooring is 8mm thick and has either a low-gloss or medium-gloss finish.

 Some mimic stone slab – Carmona in 3 styles and Slate in 5 colors.
 In other words, there are no grout lines, just a field of gorgeous stone.

 Most mimic traditional stone tile including grout lines.
 Popular lines are Castilian Block in 5 styles and Porto Alegre in 3 styles.

-The color spectrum is impressive, featuring a good mix of lights, mediums and darks in warm, cool and neutral colors.
+The color spectrum is impressive, featuring a good mix of lights, mediums and darks in warm, cool and

 The Armstrong Stones & Naturals flooring is backed by a 30-year residential warranty, but no commercial warranty.